How to Make a Budget, Using the Ultimate Spreadsheet

-Still racking your brain for a New Year’s resolution?
+Still racking your brain for the perfect New Year’s resolution?
 How about getting more financially fit!?
 Just like diet and exercise can help you stay physically fit, there’s a simple, not-so-secret key to getting in better financial shape: a budget.

 STEP 1: Note your “real” (take-home) income.

-- Fixed expenses: This is any cost that won’t regularly change from month-to-month, including rent/mortgage, car/student loan payments, and insurance premiums.
+This is any cost that won’t regularly change from month-to-month, including rent/mortgage, car/student loan payments, and insurance premiums.
 Utilities (sewer, electric, garbage, etc.) also count – but they’re a little trickier.
 Research what you’ve spent on your utilities over the past year, divide by 12 and use the monthly average as your projected cost.

-- Variable expenses: These are expenses that change every month, and include things like groceries, gas, entertainment and clothing.
+These are expenses that change every month, and include things like groceries, gas, entertainment and clothing.
 You will need to come up with an ideal amount (projected cost) you’d like to spend each month on these categories.

-STEP 3: Track actual expenses each month.
+STEP 3: Track actual monthly expenses and income.

 STEP 4: Determine if you are over or under budget.

 If you’re still over budget, think about ways to make your fixed expenses less costly.
-That might mean moving into a place with cheaper rent, or sacrificing your satellite dish for basic cable (or unplugging altogether).
+That might mean moving into a place with cheaper rent, or sacrificing your satellite dish for basic cable or pulling the plug altogether.

-- If you are under budget: It’s time to celebrate!
+It’s time to celebrate!
 And, to put your leftover money toward your next step …

 STEP 5: Set savings goals.
 Put them in writing.

-HINT: If you need help, make an appointment today with an SNB professional who can help you set and achieve your financial goals.
+HINT: If you need help, make an appointment today with an SNB professional who can help you set and your financial goals.